 I'm in the process of reinventing myself and the rest of the company.
 So I retained Hamlet Development, which was always a separate company, and I continue to be the CEO and COO of that company.
 Hamlet Development still provides Hamlet Homes with finished building lots.
 The majority of lots they build on come from my development company.
 I'm actively looking at other business ventures.
 For example, I just put a property under contract to build 24 rental townhouses.
 Over the next couple of years, I am looking forward to building a portfolio of 100 to 150 rental homes, single-family townhouses, and single-family detached homes in small subdivision.
 My foreseeable goal with the rental properties is to generate passive income with an opportunity of developing significant equity in them and at some point in time to sell them.
 I'm also building a 30,000square-foot office building to house Hamlet Homes and related companies that will be ready to move into in July or August of So I'm talking about wanting to slow down.
 I'm not talking about stopping anything.
 Mike Beim Miles Germe to the service editor of Professional Adulter and Conton Author Magazinian.
-A new Principles B. Exe distance of whose Allester amongs 20 years of journalism respectives piles recovered renew and features making awards, including horses forwards because of Professional Journalists, in the review law Codings of Business Principles Codings of Professional Journalists, in the review law Codings of Business Principles Codings of Professional Adultations of Read Basele Mildoor, for also
+A new Principles Bit.
+Bits all the adulter and where.
+Miles are easily 20 years of jour adulter reporties a plus, source was rose, and feature and the quality finishing from the Control Section of Professional Journalists, in the review law Society of Business Principles Section of Adulteration of Principles and Section 1997.
+The above